 Evaluating past events should also be part of your member retention plan.
 Send surveys to event registrants and ask them if they got what they expected from the event.
 Then make any necessary adjustments.

 10. Publish members-only content

 Whenever a member fails to sign up for renewal, you should learn why.
-Send members who cancel their membership or let them lapse a survey that asks for a reason, which may include the following:
+Send members who lapse or cancel membership a survey that asks for a reason, which may include the following: